Stochastic Stability of Monotone Economies in Regenerative Environments: The Main Model

 \section{The Main Model}

-In this section, we {outline the} main properties of regenerative processes, provide some examples of regeneration for Markov chains, and finally introduce our main model, which is a stochastic recursive sequence with a regenerative driver.
+In this section, we {outline the} main properties of discrete-time regenerative processes, provide our lead example of regeneration for Markov chains, and introduce our main model, which is a stochastic recursive sequence with a regenerative driver.

-Let~$Z_t, t\ge 0$ be a (one-sided) regenerative sequence on a general measurable space~$(\mathcal{Z}, \mathcal{B}_{\mathcal{Z}})$.
-The sequence is \emph{regenerative\/} if there exists an increasing sequence of integer-valued random variables (times)~$0 = T_{-1} \le T_0 < T_1 < T_2 < \ldots$ such that, for~$\tau_n = T_n - T_{n-1}, n \ge 0$, the vectors
+Let~$Z_{t},t=0,1,\ldots$ be a (one-sided) regenerative sequence on a general measurable space~$(\mathcal{Z},\mathcal{B}_{\mathcal{Z}})$.
+The sequence is \emph{regenerative\/} if there exists an increasing sequence of integer-valued random variables (times)~$0=T_{-1}\leq T_{0}<T_{1}<T_{2}<\ldots$ such that, for~$\tau_{n}=T_{n}-T_{n-1},n\geq0$, the vectors